PVieira04/CI-project-1/README.md

 The initial color scheme was derived using the tool from the [coolors]("https://coolors.co/") website.

 The initial colours chosen were:
+- #E2E2E2 (Platinum) - Used for the background colour for the website
 - #5E9FFF (Cornflower blue) - Used as the colour for icons, the site logo and text emphasis.
+- #EF6F6C (Light Coral) - Used as the background colour for call-to-action buttons.
+- #A6BA78 (Olivine) - Used for the submit button on the contact form
 - #565254 (Davy's gray) - Used as the color for partitions
-- #A6BA78 (Olivine) - Used for the submit button on the contact form
-- #E2E2E2 (Platinum) - Used for the background colour for the website
-- #EF6F6C (Light Coral) - Used as the background colour for call-to-action buttons.

 According to accessibility guidelines (for users with colour blindness), the contrast ratio between foreground and background should be at least 7:1.
 Because of this, some of the colours needed to be changed.

 The revided colour scheme is as follows:

--
+- #E2E2E2 (Platinum) - Used for the background colour for the website
+- #0000F4 (Blue) - Used as the colour for icons, the site logo and text emphasis.
+- #EF6F6C (Light Coral) - Used as the background colour for call-to-action buttons.
+- #A6BA78 (Olivine) - Used for the submit button on the contact form
+- #4A4547 (Davy's gray) - Used as the color for partitions and placeholder text

 ### __Typography__